 Paradise Cove's Imu Amphitheater is a brilliant innovation with bleacher style seating so that everyone can view the show.
 At most luaus, guests have to crowd around a small pit where most can't see what's going on.

 Hawaiian Luau Buffet

-Finally it's time to return to your assigned seat and have dinner.
+Finally, it's time to return to your assigned seat and have dinner.

 Paradise Cove offers most of the standard luau food items: salad greens, pasta salad, macaroni salad, poi, dinner rolls, steamed white rice, lomi lomi salmon, island fish, fried chicken, and of course the kalua pig.
-Deserts include fresh pineapple, coconut banana cake and haupia (coconut pudding.)
+Desserts include fresh pineapple, coconut banana cake and haupia (coconut pudding.)

 Paradise Cove Extravaganza

 The highlight of any luau and the part that most guests will consider most when deciding whether they enjoyed the evening or not is the after-dinner show.
 It's the last thing that guests will see before they depart and it's important for every luau to do a good job entertaining the guests.

 Paradise Cove's after dinner show is excellent.
 The show hosts are entertaining, funny and personable.
 The dancing is professional and well choreographed.
 Guests will enjoy the dance and music of several Polynesian cultures including Aotearoa (New Zealand), Samoa, Tahiti and of course, Hawaii.
 Their Samoan fire-knife dancer is excellent.

 Guests have an opportunity to join in the fun by going on-stage to learn to do the Hukilau Hula or just have a quiet dance with a loved one to the music of the Hawaiian Wedding Song.